bladealec/nss_capstone/README.md

 ## Motivation
 <details>
  <summary> Its all about the kids!! </summary>
- I am a young adult planning on having a family, and I would like to know what will aid in my children’s success.
+ <br>I am a young adult planning on having a family, and I would like to know what will aid in my children’s success.
 Since the dominating appearance of the internet, much debate has been on the advantages and disadvantages of granting children internet access.
 I would like to see if there is any clear correlation between internet use and childhood success.
 </details>

 ## Data Question